Marlon Beresford: Middlesbrough and further loans

-Beresford was signed to provide goalkeeping backup to Mark Schwarzer and kep 3 clean sheets in is first 3 games helping the club to promotion to the Premier League.
-During season 01/02 he was then loaned to Sheffield Wednesday, Wolverhampton Wanderers and Burnley for a second spell.
+Beresford was signed to provide goalkeeping backup to Mark Schwarzer and kept three clean sheets in his first three games, helping the club to promotion to the Premier League.
+During the 2001–02 season he was then loaned to Sheffield Wednesday, Wolverhampton Wanderers and Burnley for a second spell.

 Later career

-When his contract with Middlesbrough ended, Beresford joined York City on a short-term contract in August 2002, before joining Burnley for the third time, on a month's contract in September.
+When his contract with Middlesbrough ended, Beresford joined York City on a short-term contract in August 2002, before joining Burnley for the third time, on an initial one month contract in September.
 Despite doubts over his proficiency, he played a whole season at Burnley.
 A return to York for the following season fell through due to insurance problems regarding an old back injury.
 He then signed for Bradford City on a free transfer in September 2003, after which he moved to Luton Town.

 Luton Town, Barnsley and Oldham Athletic

 Beresford impressed for Luton, becoming a fans favourite, but an FA-imposed transfer embargo which prevented the Hatters from signing him permanently.
 When his loan ended he moved to Barnsley but, after Luton came out of administration and had the embargo lifted, he was re-signed for Luton by Mike Newell in 2004.

 Beresford played a key role in Luton's League One winning side in 2004–05 – the first time in his career he had picked up a championship winners medal.
 Due to his experience, he continued making appearances throughout the 2005–06 season and contributed significantly to Luton's respectable finish of 10th place.
 Beresford also played in the 2006–07 season which saw Luton relegated from the Championship.